jameswoodfield/Particle_Filter/README.md

   - **Ensemble Kalman Filter(EnKF)**

 - 🔧 Tools for:
-  - Abstract class for development of filtering with sparse data
+  - Abstract class for development of filtering algorithms
   - Synthetic data generation
   - Convergence testing
   - Visualization of ensemble trajectories and filter performance